-Currently, I am a MRes student in Economics at the London School of Economics and Political Science, where I have recently finished my Master of Research.
+Currently, I am a PhD candidate in Economics at the London School of Economics and Political Science, where I have recently finished my Master of Research.

 Between March and June 2013 I was an intern at the Center for Adaptive Behavior and Cognition at the Max Planck Institute for Human Behavior in Berlin, where I worked on a team researching decision making and social influence.

 My main topics of interest are related to experimental and behavioral economics.
 For more on that see below.

-Behavioral and experimental economics, development, entrepreneurship, risk taking behavior and intertemporal preferences.
+Behavioral and experimental economics, development, entrepreneurship and intertemporal preferences.